 Observational studies have come to similar conclusions as the randomized trials.
 In 2014, the United States Food and Drug Administration released a preliminary report of its study of more than 134,000 patients over the age of 65 years treated with dabigatran .
 Findings were similar to the large randomized trial (RE-LY) with the exception of a comparable risk of myocardial infarction and a higher risk of gastrointestinal bleeding (adjusted hazard ratio 1.28, 95% CI 1.14-1.44).

-Further information on the use of these agents, including drug interactions (table 5A-D), dosing in patients with chronic renal disease, and the need to take rivaroxaban with food, is discussed separately.
-(See "Direct oral anticoagulants: Dosing and adverse effects".)
+Further information on the use of these agents, including drug interactions (table 6A-C), dosing in patients with chronic renal disease, and the need to take rivaroxaban with food, is discussed separately.
+(See "Direct oral anticoagulants and parenteral direct thrombin inhibitors: Dosing and adverse effects".)